Skip to content

 Prerequisites

-One course in neuroscience, physiological psychology, or biological psychology at university level.
+One course in neuroscience, physiological psychology, biological psychology, or cognitive psychology at university level.

 DIS Website LInk